 At Elton, we endeavour to provide a safe and welcoming environment where children are respected and valued.
 All staff are trained to be fully alert to signs of abuse and neglect, and will follow the Local Safeguarding Children Board (LSCB) procedures to ensure that all children receive appropriate and effective support and protection.

 We would ask you to be aware that the law requires all school staff to pass on information which gives rise to a concern about a child's welfare, including risk from neglect, physical, emotional or sexual abuse.
 Records of any concerns regarding a child's welfare will be kept.
 Where possible, these concerns will be shared with parents, including referrals to other agencies.
-However, in situations where the child is suspected to be at risk of harm, the law says that we may take advice from other agencies without informing parents/carers (Please refer to our safeguarding policy, paragraph 2.8)
+However, in situations where the child is suspected to be at risk of harm, the law says that we may take advice from other agencies without informing parents/carers (Please refer to our safeguarding policy)

 In accordance with Information Sharing protocol, we will ensure that information is shared securely and sensitively.
 Information will only be shared with other services where it is deemed necessary and proportionate to ensure that children and young people are safe and receive the right service.

 We will seek advice from Social Care if we have reasonable cause to suspect that a child is suffering from, or likely to suffer from, significant harm.